 Seacoast Adventure doesn't offer a full-featured water park.
 It's really more of a water playground with a few attractions, including a water play center and a couple of water slides.
 Seacoast also features the unique Hill Slides Tubin' ride, mini-golf, go-karts, a Sky Swing bungee-like ride, zip lines, and ropes course.
 In the winter, the park offers snow tubing.Continue to 5 of 7 below.

 07 of 07

 Amusement park and zoo

-It's more of a zoo than an amusement park and includes lion, monkey, butterfly, tiger, ostrich, and other animal exhibits.
+York's Wild Kingdom is more of a zoo than an amusement park.
+It includes lion, monkey, butterfly, tiger, ostrich, and other animal exhibits.
 The amusement park area includes a Wild Mouse coaster, Ferris wheel, carousel, and a number of spinning rides.
 The park also offers mini-golf, and batting cages.
-Ticket options include zoo only and zoo and ride passes.
+Ticket options include zoo-only and zoo and ride passes.
 York's Wild Kingdom is located at York Beach, which also offers an arcade, ice cream shops, and other waterfront attractions.